Home BP Monitoring With Aortic Stenosis: 5 Mistakes After 74

 - Systolic BP drops below 110 mm Hg with dizziness or fatigue

-- Pulse pressure exceeds 80 mm Hg and you notice new shortness of breath or chest tightness
+- Pulse pressure exceeds 80 mm Hg with new shortness of breath

 A gentle closing note